Jacob Meyers Player Props: Astros vs. Twins

-The Houston Astros, including Jacob Meyers and his .545 slugging percentage in past 10 games, including four extra-base hits but no home run), battle starter Sonny Gray and the Minnesota Twins at Minute Maid Park, Monday at 4:10 PM ET.
+The Houston Astros, including Jacob Meyers (.400 on-base percentage in past 10 games, 71 points above season-long percentage), take on starting pitcher Joe Ryan and the Minnesota Twins at Minute Maid Park, Tuesday at 8:10 PM ET.

-In his most recent game, he collected three RBI (going 1-for-4 with a home run) against the Athletics.
+He had a hitless performance in his last game (0-for-4) against the Twins.

 Jacob Meyers Game Info & Props vs. the Twins